2024 Solar Incentives Guide for Bedford, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

 State & Local Solar Incentives